nateshmbhat/webbot/README.md

 ## Features :

-+ Use any combination of selectors like id, name, text, css etc to perform actions on elements.
++ Use any combination of selectors like id, name, text, css etc to perform actions on elements with one line of code.
 + Automate and test pages loaded dynamically by javascript.
 + click any button or link without having to worry about finding the element first or knowing css_selector etc
 + Automation designed to work even in case of webpages with dynamically changing id and classname